Robin Lehner: Chicago Blackhawks (2019–2020)

-Vegas Golden Knights (2020–present)
+Vegas Golden Knights (2020–2024)

 On 24 February 2020, Lehner was traded to the Toronto Maple Leafs for prospect Mārtiņš Dzierkals; he was then immediately flipped to the Vegas Golden Knights in exchange for a fifth-round selection in the 2020 NHL Entry Draft, with Toronto retaining a portion of his salary.
 Backing up Marc-André Fleury, Lehner only had the opportunity to start three games for Vegas, during which he went 3–0–0 with a 1.67 GAA and .940 save percentage, before the COVID-19 pandemic forced the NHL to prematurely suspend the 2019–20 season on 12 March 2020.
 When the NHL resumed play that July for the 2020 Stanley Cup playoffs, Lehner was one of 31 Golden Knights invited to join the team in Edmonton.
 Lehner effectively usurped Fleury's role as starting goaltender during the postseason, getting the nod in six of Vegas's eight qualifying and first-round playoff games.
 This decision led to some controversy when Fleury's agent posted a picture on Twitter of Fleury with a sword labelled "DeBoer" in his back, suggesting that coach Peter DeBoer had stabbed his client in the back.
 Lehner's three shutouts against the Vancouver Canucks during the Golden Knights' second-round playoff series, including a series-clinching 3–0 victory, impressed DeBoer enough to give him the nod for the Western Conference finals as well.
 There, Vegas fell to the Dallas Stars in five games, with Lehner making 23 saves but taking the overtime loss in the final matchup.
 He went 9–7 in 16 postseason games for Vegas, posting a .917 save percentage and 1.99 GAA in the process.